CV2MIDI is an arduino software for the eurorack module VMC-2 by fanwander. This page is about the software.

 Select the port

 To switch to another port press the DATA button.
-An Angled bracket will appear in front of the port number
+An angle bracket will appear in front of the port number

 TYPE >1